 The experts at the meeting agreed that where the method is not validated or not fit for purpose, a case-by-case evaluation should be conducted.
 All the available information, including the toxicological profile of the substance and the margin of safety of the risk assessment, should be considered before rejecting studies.
 The applicants should be requested to provide justifications to support endpoints from studies where the analytical method was not fit for purpose.
 In the event that a study supported by a method not fit for purpose is used in the risk assessment this should be flagged in the list of endpoints.
-Additionally, it was recommended that in Volume 3 Chapter B.9 of the renewal assessment reports (RARs) the conclusion of the assessment on the validation the analytical method should always be reflected as part of the evaluation of each ecotoxicological study.
+Additionally, it was recommended that in Volume 3 Chapter B.9 of the renewal assessment reports (RARs) the conclusion of the evaluation of each ecotoxicological study.
 In line with previous agreements (EFSA, 2017a), the related assessment should be reported in Volume 3 Chapter B.5.